DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## Doing

 - [ ] Deployment plan for Code Checker to CDP
-- [ ] Deploy Governance tool to CDP
 - [ ] Leyla Kee-McParlin - UXer for Governance
 - [ ] Write workflow for documentation and code understanding